ros-navigation/navigation2/doc/continuous_integration/dockerfile.md

 ## Cacher Stage

-A `cacher` stage is then started to gather together the necessary source files to eventually build.
+A `cacher` stage is then declared to gather together the necessary source files to eventually build.
+This stage  deterministically pre-processes input source files to help preserve the docker image layer build cache for subsequent stages.
+This is achieved by strategically filtering and splitting input artifacts with different degrees of volatility so they may be independently copied from bit-for-bit.

 A directory for the underlay workspace is then created and populated using `vcs` with the respective `.repos` file that defines the relevant repositories to pull and particular versions to checkout into the source directory.
 More info on vcstool can be found here:

 * [vcstool](https://github.com/dirk-thomas/vcstool)
   * CLI for working with multiple repositories easier